Total Views

 Step 4 — Configure for a Notion-Like Experience

-To match Notion's clean, minimal feel, configure the toolbar to be sticky and enable all the block-style features:
+To match Notion's clean, minimal feel, configure the toolbar to be sticky:

 jsx